lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session06_say.md

 | <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/done.png" height = "80" width = "80"> **Done** | <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/do.png" height = "90" width = "90"> **Do** |
 | --- | --- |
 | [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_sim.png" height = "75" width = "110">](http://mtl.how/sim) We told a systems story about our team's top priority and entered a question in the Text section. | [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_sim.png" height = "75" width = "110">](http://mtl.how/sim) Log in to our individual world at mtl.how/sim and enter our question and hypothesis about the Base Case run in the Text section. |

+DO demo

+1. Log back into the SIM UI.

+2. Write your QUESTION about the base case (of no new decisions) in the QUESTION box.

+3. Write your HYPOTHESIS about the base case (of no new decisions) in the HYPOTHESIS box.

+4. Name your bc run.
+Use the drop down file naming field boxes to select 'bc'.
+Click on Save (but not Save and Reset).

 ## Until next time, thanks for *Modeling to Learn*!